jegedeabdulazeez/counter_site/README.md

 # counter_site
-this project is meant to test my java script knowledge
+this project is meant to test my java script knowledge.